Last Modified: Wednesday, May 25, 2022 3:07 pm

 What should a faculty member do if a student reports a positive test result or having been exposed to someone with COVID?

 - Remind the student to report that immediately on Hawk Check, which will alert the University Health Center (UHC).
 Health Center staff will follow up with the student to gather information and advise the student to be tested.
 Vaccinated students who have been exposed and do not have symptoms may remain on campus, pending their test results.
 Based on the facts of the individual case, some students may be placed in isolation or quarantine by our clinicians.
 In that case, you will be informed by the Dean of Students Office, just as you are for any situations in which students may not be able to attend class for medical reasons.
+Because it may take a few days for you to get the Dean of Students message, you can also ask the student to show you the email they get from the University Health Center telling them to enter isolation or quarantine.

 - As a back-up, or if you have questions, faculty members should also send a message to email@example.com.
 Administrators who monitor that account will alert the University Health Center.

 - Please keep an eye on your email or phone messages, in case our clinicians are trying to reach you.
+They may need information that is helpful in tracing the infected person’s contacts.

 - If the student is positive for COVID-19, contact tracers will identify his or her close contacts and reach out to them.
 If necessary, they will place the close contacts in quarantine as a precaution.